ib31iat/rtai-project/README.md

 - ReLU
 - Leaky ReLU
 - Slope (alpha) optimisation
-- Generate extra data (sample MNIST/CIFAR10 + repeated PNG attack for label)
+- Generate extra data (sample MNIST/CIFAR10 + repeated PGD attack for label)

 ## Folder structure
 In the directory `code`, you can find 3 files and one folder: